ActivBody/activ5-ble-ios/README.md

 ## License

-Activ5-Device is available under the MIT license.
+Files in activ5-ble-ios/Example/ are available under the Apache License 2.0 license.
 See the LICENSE file for more info.
+Please contact Activbody inc. when you use the library for commercial purposes.